Migrate JSON data from OSS to MaxCompute

 2. Create a table in DataWorks to store the migrated JSON data.

-5. In the Create Table dialog box, select a Path, enter a Name, and then click Create .
+5. In the Create Table dialog box, select a Path, enter a Name, and click Create .

 Note